matthew-brett/barts-setup/barts_setup.md

 ![YouTube create button](images/youtube_studio_create.jpg)

-* Click on the Manage button on the left, and select scheduled upcoming live stream session for this service.
+* Click on the Manage button on the left, and open scheduled upcoming live stream session for this service.
 There should be one available.
 If not, ask the clergy.
 * You usually don't need to change the stream settings, but see the appendix at